FEDER-CO/Glyphs-Scripts/README.md

 # SCRIPTS

 * **Scrambler:** Creates a new tab with a generated random sequence of selected glyphs.
 * **Masters Overview:** Creates a new tab with rows of selected glyphs in all available masters.
-Ignores brace, bracket or a smart component layers.
+Ignores special layers.
 Useful for comparing the different weights of a typeface.
 * **Dark Mode Switch:** Switches between normal and dark mode.
 * **Control Characters:** Creates a new tab with selected glyphs between control characters "n" and "o".
 * **Nested Components:** Creates a new tab with glyphs that have nested components.